some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 USER root
 ```

-:information_source: For Actions in the marketplace that are pulling a prebuilt container, the container must also be public.
+> For Actions in the marketplace that are pulling a prebuilt container, the container must also be public.
-{: .notice--info}
+{: .prompt-info}

 ![slide-21](/assets/graphics/2023-07-03-threat-modeling/Slide21.jpeg)

 I think everyone here has a favorite vulnerability to exploit - from cross-site scripting, SQL injections, to simply fuzzing until something fun happens.
 Mine is container escapes.
 To understand why this is so weird related to GitHub Actions, let’s talk a tiny bit about what a container is.
 It's a linux process with some special guard rails that are built into the kernel controlling what it's allowed to see and do.[^5]  Orchestrators (such as [Kubernetes](https://kubernetes.io/)) manage this workload across a cluster of multiple machines.

-🧁 Sprinkling containers on your CI doesn’t make it magically safer or more efficient (but it does build a nice résumé).
+> 🧁 Sprinkling containers on your CI doesn’t make it magically safer or more efficient (but it does build a nice résumé).
 If you're not careful, it introduces lots of fun new risks that I've spoken about elsewhere.[^6]
-{: .notice--success}
+{: .prompt-tip}

 Apart from the basics of container hygiene, the runner agent does a lot to improve general safety.
 It won't run containers as privileged or allow for arbitrary mounts.
 The volume mounts, environment variables passed in, etc., can't be edited by a user.
 More risk reduction in this system is also pinned on ephemerality (a brand-new, version-controlled host image on each run) preventing persistence of an escape and strictly limiting the access of what can be seen/done.
 This is the case if you're using the GitHub-hosted runners, but not necessarily so if you're bringing your own runners.